 “I think I would like to do further courses on endo… composite or, I've done

-a course already on…anterior alignment orthodontics…basically cosmetic dentistry interests me …” DFT trainee
+a course already on…anterior alignment orthodontics …” DFT trainee

 Many DCT and LDFT trainees explained they sought post-qualification training within secondary care as their goal was to specialise in the future.
 For some, their experience confirmed their goal to specialise.